 These Pumpkin Breakfast Cookies can certainly be enjoyed for breakfast some mornings as part of a healthy balanced diet.
 They’re packed with whole grains, healthy fats and protein, and would make an ideal make-ahead breakfast or lunch box treat.

-Pumpkin Breakfast Cookies – the perfect healthy make-ahead, portable breakfast (or dessert) for busy mornings.
-Best of all, easy to customize & made with oats, pumpkin seed butter, cozy fall spices & maple syrup.
-Gluten free and refined sugar-free.
+These Pumpkin Breakfast Cookies are a fantastic make-ahead, portable breakfast for busy mornings.
+A nut-free cookie recipe made with oats, pumpkin seed butter, cozy fall spices and maple syrup, with a vegan option!

 - 1 large egg room temperature (sub with flax-egg for VEGAN)